Doritos Logo

 Doritos Logo 1994

-In 1994 the designers again added the word “BRAND” under the “s,” written in small print.
+In 1994, the designers added the word “BRAND” under the “s,” written in small print.
 The outlines around the letters became yellow.
 Behind the “D” and “o” appeared a triangle of the same color.
 It curved slightly, copying the shape of Doritos chips.
 Above it was a red triangular frame with jagged edges.
-From it stretched chaotic stripes underlining the name of the product.
+From it, chaotic stripes stretched, underlining the product’s name.

 1999 – 2000